huntabyte/shadcn-svelte/apps/www/src/content/components/data-table.md

 ## Row Actions

 Let's now add row actions to our table.
-We'll use a `<DropdownMenu />` component for this.
+We'll use a `<DropdownMenu />` and `<Button />` component for this.

 <Steps>

 ### Create actions component

 We'll start by creating a new component called `data-table-actions.svelte` which will contain our actions menu.
-It's going to receive an `id` prop, which we'll use to identify and take specific actions on the row.
+It's going to receive an `id` prop, which we'll use to identify and perform specific actions on the row.

 ```svelte showLineNumbers title="routes/payments/data-table-actions.svelte"
 <script lang="ts">